-Applicants for the scholarships must submit a letter of application to Dr. Lee Harris, Coordinator of Music Education and Director of the Kodály Institute at UTC.
+Applicants for the scholarships must submit a letter of application to Dr. Lee Harris, Director of the Kodály Institute at UTC.
 The application should address the applicant's current teaching position, experience with the Kodály approach, and commitment to incorporating the Kodály concept in the classroom.
 Applicants for Level II or III scholarships must have completed the appropriate prerequisite courses at an approved Kodály training institution and should state so in the letter.
 Applications may be sent electronically as well as by post.

 Scholarships will be awarded on the basis of need, appropriate qualifications and evidence of commitment to Kodály-based music education.